SuitableCommand/SkyBlockPlus/README.md

 **Nether Wart Block.** Now drops nether wart with the same distribution that a melon block drops melon, or a nether wart block if mined using a tool enchanted with Silk Touch.

+**Budding Amethyst.** Now drops itself in item form when mined using silk touch.

 **Allay.** Now drops an amethyst shard.

 **Bat.** Now drops an echo shard if killed by a warden's sonic blast attack.